-Whited (2018) estimates a text-based classifier on their measure and find that more constrained firms earn higher stock returns, particularly firms that are constrained in debt markets.
+(2014) employs an algorithm to identify financially constrained firms from the universe of SEC 10-K filings, and find that constrained firms cut their investments and issuance policies to a larger extent following unexpected negative shocks compared to unconstrained firms.
+Buehlmaier and Whited (2018) estimates a text-based classifier on their measure and find that more constrained firms earn higher stock returns.
 Bodnaruk, Loughran, and McDonald (2015) find that more frequent use of constrained words predict higher probability of dividend omissions and underfunded pensions and lower probability of dividend increases and equity recycling.
-Previous research focuses on the effects of financial constraints in general, without differentiating between when the constraint binds and when it is expected to bind.
-This paper focuses on the role of financial covenants, and highlights the importance of concerns about future binding constraints on firm decisions.
+Previous research studies financial constraints in general and does not look at the effects of future binding constraints.
+This paper focuses on the role of financial covenants and highlights the importance of concerns about future binding constraints on firm decisions.

 I also contribute to a recent literature that constructs text-based measures of unobserved variables of interests from corporate earnings calls.
-Hassan, Hollander, van Lent, and Tahoun (2019, 2020a); Hassan, van Lent, Hollander, and Tahoun (2020b); Hassan, Schwedeler, Schreger, and Tahoun (2021) construct measures of firm-level risk relevant to political, Brexit, Covid-19 risks and find that they predict investment, hiring, stock returns, as well as other firm-level activities.
+Hassan, Hollander, van Lent, and Tahoun (2019, 2020a); Hassan, van Lent, Hollander, and Tahoun (2020b); Hassan, Schwedeler, Schreger, and Tahoun (2021) construct firm-level measures of political, Brexit, Covid-19 risks and find that they predict investment, hiring, stock returns, as well as other firm-level activities.
 The unscripted interactions between firm managers and market participants ensures that the most pertinent issues affecting the firm's financial and operating performances are discussed.
 This paper differs in its focus on distinguishing between references to the future, as opposed to the past or present, from textual data.
 In this sense, this paper relates to Caldara and Iacoviello (2022) who separately measures the effects of threats and realizations of geopolitical adverse events.